SambhavGoelJiit/admincampuscafe/README.md

 ## 🧑‍💻CampusCafe🍴

-The project comprises of two apps, one for the admin and one for the user, these apps help to place and manage food orders in the college cafeteria.
-It specializes for dine in orders in cafeteria.
+This project encompasses two distinct applications: one designed for administrators and another for users.
+These apps streamline the process of ordering and handling food requests specifically within the college cafeteria, catering to dine-in orders.

+## Motivation
+The inspiration behind this project stemmed from the lengthy queues that swarm the college cafeteria during peak hours.
+It's a daily struggle for all students, including myself, with no existing solution in sight.
+With this project, my aim is to tackle this real-life predicament haunting my fellow colleagues and me at our college cafeteria.
+I'm driven by the desire to eliminate this persistent issue and make our daily routine smoother.

 ## ⚙️Installation

 ```
-Install my UserApp.apk (for users)
+Install my UserApp.apk (for users) https://github.com/SambhavGoelJiit/campuscafe
-Install my AdminApp.apk (for admin)
+Install my AdminApp.apk (for admin) https://github.com/SambhavGoelJiit/admincampuscafe
 ```

 ## ⚙️Setup